MichaelKatsoulis/integrations/packages/docker/docs/README.md

 The Docker module is currently tested on Linux and Mac with the community edition engine, versions 1.11 and 17.09.0-ce.
 It is not tested on Windows, but it should also work there.

-The Docker module supports collection of metrics from Podman’s Docker-compatible API.
+The Docker module supports collection of metrics from Podman’s Docker-compatible API on Elastic Agent 8.16.2 and 8.17.1 or more recent.
 It has been tested on Linux and Mac with Podman Rest API v2.0.0 and above.

 ## Running from within Docker